 Abraham had listened to God and it had been credited to him as righteousness.
-His listening, believing, and obeying had given him right standing with God.
-He had relationship with God Almighty.
+His listening, believing, and obeying had given him the right standing with God.
+He had a relationship with God Almighty.

-And born is a people of partial promise, a people of torment.
+And so a people of partial promise is born, a people of torment.
 Ishmael has Abraham for his father, but he isn’t chosen by God.
-He has the blessing of becoming a great people, but misses out on the promise land, missing out on being called the people of promise, on being called God’s chosen people.
+He has the blessing of becoming a great people, but misses out on the promised land, missing out on being called the people of promise, on being called God’s chosen people.
 It all started with listening to the wrong voice.